 Langsdon says that HA fillers can be used in the temples, tear troughs, cheekbones, smile lines, lips, chin, and jawline.
 Henry adds to this, noting that you can get HA injections in your hands, as well, and that the formulation of each filler often influences where it’s most often used.
 “For example, dynamic fillers like Restylane Lyft that have larger particle sizes are often used in the cheekbones to build volume, whereas fillers with a smaller particle size like Restylane Silk work better for fine lines,” she explains.

 While each type of HA filler has on-label areas of treatment—meaning the company specifically studied the product for use in the region of the face—Engelman says that many licensed and trained providers often treat off-label.
 “Off-label means the product was not designed to be used in that location,” she explains.
-That’s not to say that the results can’t still be favorable, rather it’s that they’re not studied to be.
+That’s not to say that the results can’t still be favorable, rather it’s that they’re not yet approved to be.
 With this in mind, when it comes to getting off-label HA fillers, Engleman says it’s essential that you go to a reputable licensed, board-certified, and/or trained physician in order to steer clear of any avoidable adverse effects.
 “Without a clear understanding of facial anatomy, an untrained professional can nick a blood supply, damage a nerve, and potentially cause irreparable damages,” she warns.

 Benefits of Hyaluronic Acid Fillers